It’s easy to spot cushions you love, but not as easy to arrange them to suit your desired look. Let’s dive into how to arrange your cushions.

-It consist of two large cushions as the base, two slightly smaller ones overlapping the two outer cushions, and an additional cushion in the centre that could be smaller in size or different in shape depending on your taste.
+It consist of two large cushions as the base, two slightly smaller ones overlapping the two outer cushions, and an additional feature cushion in the centre that could be smaller in size or different in shape depending on your taste.

 Central cushion arrangement

 For a more relaxed and aesthetically pleasing look, try grouping cushions in odd numbers; for instance, a group of three or five cushions.
-Equal numbers of cushions work equally well and offer a more organized and anchored feeling to the decor scheme.
+Equal numbers of cushions work equally well and offer a more organised and anchored feeling to the decor scheme.

 Separated trio arrangement

 It allows you the freedom to enjoy different colours, patterns and textures, as long as each pair matches the other.
-Start with the largest cushions at the back, then work your way in, adding pairs of smaller cushions as you go along.
+Start with your largest decorative cushions at the back, then work your way in, adding pairs of smaller cushions as you go along.